desaulniers-simard/wc-canadapost-addresscomplete/README.md

-# WooCommerce address validation by Canada Post AddressComplete
+# Canada Post AddressComplete for WooCommerce
 Address verification for WooCommerce provided by Canada Post's AddressComplete service